 Note that, if in (\ref{Diracmassles}) we had supposed that $q=ir,$ $r$ is real-valued, then, as above, we could transform the $\cD_{ir}$ to the form (\ref{diagon}) with $\cP^\pm=-\partial_x^2 +r^2\pm r'$ (and with different $U$ of cause).

 The resolvents $(\cD_q-\l)^{-1},$ $(\cD_q^2-\l^2)^{-1},$ $(\cP^\pm-\l^2)^{-1}$ are analytic functions of $\l$ in $\C_+.$

 In our context $q(x)=-n\alpha(x),$ $n=l+1/2,$ with $\alpha$ satisfying (\ref{a2}) and (\ref{expdec}).
-Moreover, (see Proposition 1 in \cite{Iantchenko2015} coming originally from \cite{SaBarretoZworski1997}) the function $\alpha(x)$ is analytic on $\R$ and extends to a holomorphic functions in a conic neighbourhood of the real axis given by $|\arg w|<\theta$ and $\alpha$ satisfies there
+Moreover, (see Proposition 1 in \cite{Iantchenko2015} coming originally from \cite{SaBarretoZworski1997}) the function $\alpha(x)$ is analytic on $\R$ and extends to a holomorphic function in a conic neighborhood of the real axis given by $|\arg w|<\theta$ and $\alpha$ satisfies there

 We introduce semi-classical parameter $h=1/n$ and semi-classical operators

 The frequency parameter scales as $z=\l/n.$

 Then using the method of complex scaling (see \cite{Iantchenko2015}, \cite{SaBarretoZworski1997}, \cite{Sjostrand1997}) we can define a meromorphic continuation of the resolvents.